International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_1_Roles_in_the_IDS.md

 the individual business model of the participant as individual business models (including pricing models) may be applied as deemed appropriate.
-E.g. a data intermediary (see details below) operating a data hub may store data as a trustee, act as a broker or do both -- depending on the business model.
+E.g. a data intermediary (see details below) operating a data hub may store data as a trustee, act as a Metadata Broker or do both -- depending on the business model.
 Therefore, as the assignment of basic roles to a business role may vary, the assignment is marked with the following
 symbols: